 - 1. Persistence is perhaps the biggest key to success in online learning.
 Students who succeed in online learning are those who are willing to tolerate technical difficulties, seek help when needed, work daily in every class, and persist through challenges.
 Some hints for doing well online are: - a.
-When you run into a challenge, keep trying and ask for help from your online instructor, call our school, and reach out for some assistance.
+When a student runs into a challenge, keep trying and ask for help from the online instructor, call our school, and reach out for some assistance.
 We can help! - b.
-Set up a manageable study schedule for yourself, and stick to it.
+Set up a manageable study schedule and stick to it.
 Students who succeed are those who log in and make progress every day-even after the novelty of attending school virtually wears off. - c.
-Communicate daily/weekly with your instructor.
-This is the way your teacher talks with you about your work.
-Communication is required and will actually save you time. - 2.
+Communicate daily/weekly with the instructors.
+This is the way the teacher talks with the student about his/her work.
+Communication is required and will actually save time. - 2.
 Time management and Motivation.
 As a student of online learning, they will be directing the learning on a day-by-day basis.
 Most courses are not taught in real time and there are no set times for classes.
 In a virtual classroom students do not necessarily "see" the teacher each day, so students must be able to manage their time well.
 This flexibility is one of the great benefits of online learning.
 However, it can also be a drawback for a student who procrastinates or is unable to stick to a routine study schedule.
 If students fail to accomplish goals as well as work a minimum of 25-30 hours per week, they can be dropped for "non-attendance".
 Those hours can be done over 7 days and a variety of times do whatever works best for the student and their family but know this amount of weekly hours is required by the State of Arizona for online instruction.
-A.R.S. §15-901 a.
-When a student begins a course, click on the Course Report that can be found on the top right hand corner of the curriculum page.
-If a student opens this PDF report, it will show the student EXACTLY what is assigned each week for the entire semester in the course.
+A.R.S. §15-901